 Early hairwork was transformed into wearable mementos by creating very intricate tiny designs on an artist’s palette, often referred to as “palette” work.
 A single curl, an elaborate design or miniature pictures could be painstakingly fashioned out of hair.
 The delicate results were then sealed under a crystal cap or special compartment (seen or unseen) in a brooch, ring, locket, watch fob or other jewelry or personal item.
-Favorite motifs used in palette designs were; Prince of Wales feathers, landscapes, basket-weave patterns, weeping willows and departing ships.
+Favorite motifs used in palette designs were: Prince of Wales feathers, landscapes, basket-weave patterns, weeping willows and departing ships.
 The finest palette work hair brooches ever produced were made in England during the Victorian Era, circa 1840’s through 1850’s.

-A later type of Victorian hairwork (developed circa 1830s,) referred to as “table worked hair," involved actually weaving and working the hair like lace.
+A later type of Victorian hairwork (developed circa 1830s) referred to as “table worked hair," involved actually weaving and working the hair like lace.
 A special table with a hole through the center was used to accomplish the incredibly exacting weaves and patterns.
 Hair was prepared, counted and weighted with bobbins, placed on the table and woven with a method similar to that which produces bobbin lace.
-Using this technique, the hair was transformed into springy three dimensional coils and weaves used to create chains, bracelets, earrings, crosses, rings, etc. A variation on this style of hairwork involved a flatter, plaited style of weaving.
-A goldsmith would then manufacture specialized fittings thus enabling the hair weavings to be worn as jewels.
+Using this technique, the hair was transformed into springy three-dimensional coils and weaves used to create chains, bracelets, earrings, crosses, rings, etc. A variation on this style of hairwork involved a flatter, plaited style of weaving.
+A goldsmith would then manufacture specialized fittings enabling the hair weavings to be worn as jewels.

-Of special concern to the customer was that the hair returned in the special jewel was in fact the hair they sent off to be worked.
+Of special concern to the customer was that the hair returned in the special jewel was, in fact, the hair that they sent off to be worked.
 As the fashion grew so did the demand for hair and jewelers would sometimes advertise for hair donors.
 Additionally, not all hair used in these designs was human hair, occasionally coarser horse hair was substituted.
 The trend eventually spread to memorializing beloved pets by securing their portrait and a snip of their fur into a locket or other item.

 In December 1850, Godey’s Lady’s Book (and later and other authors) published printed instructions for preparing and weaving hair on a worktable at home.
-Eventually hairwork jewelry was not only being produced by professionals, but was also viewed as an appropriate pastime for Victorian ladies and gentlemen.
+Eventually, hairwork jewelry was not only being produced by professionals but was also viewed as an appropriate pastime for Victorian ladies and gentlemen.
 Hairwork was as popular as crocheting or tatting by the late 1850’s.
 These publications enabled the passion for hairwork to flourish in America and elsewhere.

 In Africa bracelets and rings are made of elephant hair, these are usually black.